Find Affordable College Courses

 $16,735 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend Fitchburg State University.
 The school came in at #2 on this year’s Best Value Communication & Media Studies Schools in the New England Region list.
-Fitchburg State is a medium-sized public school located in the midsize suburb of Fitchburg.
+Fitchburg State is a moderately-sized public school located in the medium-sized suburb of Fitchburg.

-The average tuition and fees for an out-of-state undergraduate student at Fitchburg State are $16,735 a year.
+Fitchburg State undergraduate students pay an average of $16,735 in tuition and fees each year.
 On average, communications graduates from Fitchburg State take out $26,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $109.

 Read More…